-The boiler inspection article provides you with information about inspection of boilers and boiler testing in a construction shop, as well as boiler in-service inspection in operational plants.
+The boiler inspection article provides you with information about inspection of boilers and boiler testing in manufacturing shop, as well as boiler in-service inspection in operating units.
+You may review water tube boiler and fire tube boiler inspection procedures.

 There are two types of steam boilers.
 One is the fire tube, which is made from one combustion chamber and many tubes.